explainable AI robo-advisor

 What is conversational AI (conversational artificial intelligence)?

 Conversational AI has primarily taken the form of advanced chatbots.
 They're different from conventional chatbots, which are predicated on simple software programmed for limited capabilities.
 Conversational chatbots combine different forms of AI for more advanced capabilities.
-The technologies used in AI chatbots can also be used to enhance conventional voice assistants and virtual agents.
-The technologies behind conversational AI platforms are nascent yet rapidly improving and expanding.
+The technologies used in AI chatbots can also enhance conventional voice assistants and virtual agents.
+The technologies behind conversational AI platforms are rapidly improving and expanding.

 How does conversational AI work?

-Conversational AI combines natural language processing (NLP) and machine learning (ML) processes with conventional, static forms of interactive technology, such as chatbots.
+Conversational AI combines NLP and ML processes with conventional, static forms of interactive technology, such as chatbots.
 This combination is used to respond to users through interactions that mimic those with typical human agents.
 Static chatbots are rules-based, and their conversation flows are based on sets of predefined answers meant to guide users through specific information.
 A conversational AI model, on the other hand, uses NLP to analyze and interpret the user's human speech for meaning and ML to learn new information for future interactions.

 NLP processes large amounts of unstructured human language data and creates a structured data format through computational linguistics and ML so machines can understand the information to make decisions and produce responses.
 An ML algorithm must fully grasp a sentence and the function of each word in it.
 Methods like part-of-speech tagging are used to ensure the input text is understood and processed correctly.